• Skip to primary navigation

 General Questions

-A: System members are now able to require their current employees to use their university/agency login by disabling SSO’s UIN login.
-The goal is to have this done system-wide by the end of 2025.
+A: All system members now require their current employees to use their university/agency login instead of SSO’s UIN Login.

 Q: Why is this being done?